 So here is in the France of 2014, how a young woman with some experience finds herself oriented in spite of herself.
 Nathalie will of course finance her training as a sophrologist herself.
 She will do everything to remain unemployed for as short a time as possible.
 She wants to regain her autonomy and not depend on a system that will always seek to deaden her enthusiasm and her motivation under a jumble of administrative rules.
 This system, like the world in which it exercises its power, has a name: totalitarianism.
 A soft totalitarianism, of course.
 A comfortable totalitarianism even.
 A totalitarianism all the same, because a negation of the person.
 A denial of what makes the person, where he lets himself be put to sleep by a soft voice, lets himself be tucked in comfortably, only to realize, after a while, that the sheets and blankets of his bed are a straitjacket.

-Update Note: The “technique” of immediately placing someone on skills assessment training may cost taxpayers money, but more importantly it takes the job seeker out of it quite a statistical one.
-It is therefore obvious that the figures given each month are false, that everyone knows it, from politicians to the media, that no one really cares, and that the situation can only get worse.
+Update note: the "technique" consisting in immediately placing someone in skill assessment training perhaps costs taxpayers, but above all allows the job researcher no longer everything made one with regard to statistics.
+It is therefore obvious that the figures given each month are false, that everyone knows, from politicians to the media, that everyone doesn't care like a Gigne, and that the situation can only worsen.